justinrgarrard/world-of-naevis.net/docs/the_frontier/index.md

 # The Frontier

+{: .note}
+> **Lore**
+>
+> This section contains information on the game world and its inhabitants.
+Players are not required to be familiar with it before play.

 #### The City Below

 > The City Below, also called the **[Forgotten City](city_below)** or the **City Itself**, is a subterranean otherworld.
 It was discovered several years prior in the Nameless Desert.
 The great powers of Naevis covet its treasures.